The Dashboard processes your all-time NPS data only, which is calculated based on all your customers' last score to the survey.

 Net Promoter Score section

 The first data block on your Dashboard contains general information based on your NPS campaigns.

-Here you will find your overall NPS score, and if you click on the tooltip next to the score you can see how it was calculated.
+Here you will find your overall NPS score, and if you click the tooltip next to the score you will see how it is calculated.
 Besides the score, you have the number of Promoters, Passives, and Detractors among your respondents, which were used to calculate the Net Promoter Score.